whereistanya/sonos-jukebox/README.md

 sudo pip install soco        # for Sonos
 sudo pip install requests    # For REST API

+### Put MP3s in place
+You need a long-running Linux machine on your local network to run server.py on.
+Make a directory under its cwd called "mp3s".
+Make directories under that with mp3s in them.
+Use those directory names in your config.

-### Edit config
+### Edit the config
 Change buttons.py to list your MAC addresses, button names and actions.
 There's one action so far, '*play_local*'.
 It plays a directory of music from the machine that this is running on.

-### Run scripts
+### Run the server

-You need a long-running Linux machine on your local network to run server.py on.
-Make a directory under its cwd called "mp3s", Put the mp3s to play under that.
+`sudo server.py`

 ## Testing it
 Add your computer as a button in buttons.py, and trigger arp traffic from